-What's interesting about this latter possibility, is that there would be a fundamental metric describing the evolution of this uniform space through which all the fundamental observers are moving, and that the metric pertaining to them in their proper frames, which they use in describing the evolution of space-time, shouldn't necessarily \textit{have} to be the same fundamental metric transformed to an appropriate coordinate system.
-It might be defined differently for other physical reasons.
+What is interesting about this latter possibility, is that there would be a fundamental background metric describing the evolution of this uniform space, and that the metric used by fundamental observers to describe the evolution of space-time in their proper frames shouldn't necessarily \textit{have} to be the same fundamental metric transformed to an appropriate coordinate system.
+The metric itself might be defined differently from the background metric, for other physical reasons.
 In this case, an affine connection defining those world lines as fundamental geodesics may not be \textit{compatible} with the more basic metric, and could be taken as the covariant derivative of a different one.
-The picture starts to resemble teleparallelism much more closely than it does general relativity; but since the two theories are equivalent, and we've recognised that in any case the kinematical definitions are \textit{more fundamental} than the covariant dynamical description, since they constitute the basic first principles of the physical theory, we'll press on in this vein.
+The picture starts to resemble teleparallelism much more closely than it does general relativity; but since the two theories are equivalent, and we have recognised that in any case the kinematical definitions must be made first---i.e.\ since we must set-up the kinematical definitions in the first place, according to the physical situation we want to describe, before ensuring that the resulting line-element satisfies the field equations---we'll press on in this vein.

-Let us suppose a situation where there is actually no gravitational mass at all, but fundamental inertial observers---the constituent dynamical matter of our system---are \textit{really} moving uniformly through a universe that fundamentally \textit{is} isotropic and homogeneous, and expands through the course of cosmic time.
+Let us suppose a situation where there is actually no gravitational mass at all, but fundamental inertial observers---the constituent \textit{dynamical matter} of our system---are \textit{really} moving uniformly through a universe that fundamentally \textit{is} isotropic and homogeneous, and expands through the course of cosmic time.
 The fundamental metric for this universe should satisfy even the RW line-element's orthogonality assumption, although the slices of constant cosmic time would \textit{not} be synchronous in the rest frame of the fundamental observers.
-Since space, in the two-dimensional slice of the SdS universe in which fundamental observers are \textit{not} moving, really \textit{is} spherical, the obvious choice is an expanding 3-sphere, with line-element
+Since space, in the two-dimensional slice of the SdS cosmology through which fundamental observers are \textit{not} moving, really \textit{is} spherical, the obvious choice is an expanding 3-sphere, with line-element

 where the radius $R(T)$ varies, according to the vacuum field equations, as

 In particular, because a teleparallel theory would require a parallelisable manifold, we note that this is true if